 Long staple cotton is the preferred fiber for bedding and towels as the staples get softer and silkier the longer they get.
 Once spun into a yarn, these fibers produce thread that has less joins in it and therefore feels softer and is stronger.
 You have probably heard about Egyptian cotton, considered the creme-de-la-creme of cottons.
 Egyptian cotton is famous because much of the cotton grown in Egypt is long-staple cotton, so people equate Egyptian cotton with high quality bedding.

-What about the weave of my cotton bed sheets?
+What is the difference between percale and sateen weave in my cotton bed sheets?

 A bed sheet’s weave, or pattern, many also affect the calculation of thread count.
-Percale and Sateen are both types of weave that are used with high-quality cotton, undoubtedly the best material to make soft and comfortable sheets from.
+Percale and Sateen are both types of weave that are used with high-quality cotton, which is the best natural material to make bed sheets.

 - Sateen offers smooth and crease-free bedding.
 It gives sleepers a satin-like feel without being slippery and costly (like real satin).
 The sateen weave pattern is one yarn under, three yarns over or one yarn under, four yarns over, which maximises the visible threads on the top side and results in a material that is smooth to the touch with a sheen that radiates luxury - who would have thought cotton could shine?
 It also means that the reverse side is duller, so the sheets have a definite right and wrong side when making the bed.
 Sateen is more tightly woven so the resulting sheets may have a higher thread count for sheets.
 Sateen is the only weave that is used in luxury five-star hotels and has a finer hand feel than percale.
 It’s generally more expensive and feels softer to the touch.
 These luxurious-looking and durable sheets are perfect for anyone looking for the best luxury bedding experience.